2moe/envpath/Readme.md

 - `tmp`: First, get the value of `$env:tmpdir`.
 If it exists, use that value.
 If not, use `env::temp_dir()` to obtain the directory path and check if it is read-only.
 If it is, use `["$dir:cache", "tmp"]`.
   - On some platforms, the tmp directory may be read-only for regular users, such as `/data/local/tmp`.
 - `temp`: Use `env::temp_dir()` to obtain the directory path, without performing any checks.
+- `tmp-rand`: Generate a random temporary directory, `rand` feature needs to be enabled.

 #### Android